php-fig/fig-standards/proposed/http-message.md

      * request..
      *
      * The value provided should be an array or array-like object
      * (e.g., implements ArrayAccess, or an ArrayObject).
+The data MUST
+     * be compatible with the structure of $_COOKIE.
      *
      * @param array|\ArrayAccess $cookies Cookie values/structs
      *